NU-CCRG/Getting-Started/Python-Assignments/Py-Assignments_01/Prompt_01.md

 **Directory:**
 The CMIP file is located on QUEST.
 The path can be found here: /projects/b1045/cmip/CMIP5/NCL_Practice/tas_Amon_CESM1-WACCM_rcp85_r2i1p1_200601-209912.nc

 To get a preview of the contents of this file you can use an NCO command.
 NCO is a command software that allows you to perform operations on netcdf files.
+To use NCO on QUEST you can invoke `module load nco` or set up your .bashrc environmnet by following the directions [here](02_SetUp_bashrc.md).

-at the command line type:
+After NCO is loaded, you can preview the file contents by typing:
 `ncdump -h <file name>`

 **Recommended libraries:**